• Skip to primary navigation

 Leafcutter ants harvest both leaves and grasses, and some species can strip an entire citrus tree of all its leaves in less than 24 hours.
 The larger ants first cut the leaves into smaller parts, then small ants cut them even smaller, until the tiniest ants make the leaves into a kind of pulp to grow the fungus.
 Seeing these ants carrying leaves back to the nest is a remarkable sight, though not a welcome one for gardeners.

 The ants are typically active when the temperature is between 45 to 90°F. During the hottest part of the day, they often stay inside the nest and block up the holes to retain moisture.
-In the summer, they often forage at night to avoid the heat of the day.
+In the summer, like other ant species, they often forage at night to avoid the heat of the day.

 Leafcutter ants not dangerous but they are capable of biting.
 In fact, their jaws are strong enough to draw blood, especially in the case of the largest soldier ants.
 Typically, leafcutter ants don’t bite unless provoked.